 - Pay the Course Fee ($1499 USD for the Washington DC Winter 2018 program)

-The Course Fee covers the cost of operating the sessions and administering the program (including things like location fees, audio visual, food, etc), and is FULLY REFUNDABLE before the third session of the program, so that participants can see if the program is right for them.
+The Course Fee covers the cost of operating the sessions and administering the program (including things like location fees, audio visual, technology, etc), and is FULLY REFUNDABLE before the third session of the program, so that participants can see if the program is right for them.

 Accepted Founders are more than welcome to take their time completing their enrollment, and we offer one-to-one calls with FI team members to answer any questions they have.
 However, many semesters do fill up, so we encourage accepted founders to enroll as early as possible.